 A CHILDREN’S BENEFIT

-Throughout the camp’s 56 years, thousands of Local 38 children have enjoyed their summers on the shores of Clear Lake.
+Throughout the camp’s history, thousands of Local 38 children have enjoyed their summers on the shores of Clear Lake.
 They have learned to swim, sail, water ski, hike, and simply have fun in the outdoors with others their age.

 It has created a sense of belonging and family among Local 38’s children, who have learned the value of unionism, and that workers working together can provide the same opportunities as are available to the children of the wealthy.

-Campers are housed in tent cabins, which provide the outdoor experience with the added safety of cabin style protection from the elements.
-Facilities include a swimming pool, dock and boating facilities (sailing, power boating, canoeing and water skiing), a campfire area, a modern kitchen with a full time dietician, and even a camp nurse and an on-call physician.
+Campers are housed in open air cabins, which provide the outdoor experience with the added safety of cabin style protection from the elements.
+Facilities include a swimming pool, dock and boating facilities (sailing, power boating, canoeing and water skiing), a campfire area, a modern kitchen with a full time staff, and a health coordinator.

 OPEN TO ALL